-As in the case of the photosphere of the Sun that is seen only during an eclipse when the physical orb has been obscured, so it is also with the Song of the Spheres-it is not heard till all other sounds have been silenced, for it is the Father's voice.
-And in this sublime harmony of the spheres the keynotes of Wisdom, Strength and Beauty reverberate through the whole Universe, and in these vibrations we live, move and have our being.
-Love divine pours out upon us in unstinted measure through each cosmic chord to cheer the despondent and urge the laggard.
+Similarly to the case of the photosphere of the sun, which is seen only during an eclipse when the physical orb has been obscured, the Song of the Spheres is not heard till all other sounds have been silenced, for it is the Father's voice.
+In this sublime harmony of the spheres the keynotes of Wisdom, Strength, and Beauty reverberate through the whole universe, and in these vibrations we live, move, and have our being.

-"Are not two sparrows sold for a farthing? and one of them shall not fall to the ground without your father...ye are of more value than many sparrows."
-"Come unto me ye that are weak and heavy laden," rest upon the great cosmic heart of the Father.
+Love divine pours out upon us in unstinted measure from each cosmic chord to cheer the despondent and urge the laggard.
+"Are not two sparrows sold for a farthing? and one of them shall not fall on the ground without your Father....Fear ye not therefore, ye are of more value than many sparrows."
+"Come unto me, all ye that labor and are heavy laden."
+Therefore let us rest upon the great cosmic heart of the Father.
 His voice shall comfort and strengthen the soul.
-Each year and age this great cosmic chant changes.

-Each life we learn to sing a new song.
-God in all and through all works His miracles in nature and in man.

-We are usually deaf to the magic wrought by the silent sound of the divine word, but if we can learn to hear, we shall sense the true nearness of Our Father, closer than hands and feet.
-We shall know that we are never alone, never out of His loving care.
+Each year and age this great Cosmic Chant changes; each life we learn to sing a new song.
+God, in all and through all, works His miracles in nature and in man.
+We are usually deaf to the magic wrought by the silent sound of the divine Word, but if we can learn to "hear," we shall sense the true nearness of our Father, closer than hands and feet; we shall know that we are never alone, never out of His loving care.